-Failure of Storm Shelter
+Unconfirmed Failure of Storm Shelter Door and Fatality

-In a news conference after surveying the damage to Mayflower and Vilonia, Arkansas Governor Mike Beebe mentioned that a woman had died when debris hit the door to her safe room, causing it to collapse.
+In his news conference after surveying the damage to Mayflower and Vilonia, Arkansas Governor Mike Beebe mentioned that a woman had died when debris hit the door to her safe room, causing it to collapse.
 This account has been carried by several additional news outlets, including Reuters, but no further details have been obtained at this time.
-Randy Shackleford from Simpson Strong-Tie spoke with a public information officer with the Arkansas Emergency managers office in Little Rock, who stated that they had not confirmed a storm shelter or safe room involved fatality.
-In an interview with Scott Pelley of CBS News on the night of 4/28/2014, Governor Beebe again referenced the story, stating that the woman had "built one of those safe rooms in the middle of her home, but she died in the safe room."
-More information will need to be gathered before any conclusions can be made.
+We were unable to confirm this occurrence or get further information on the whereabouts of this incident.
+Governor Beebe made reference to this story in his interview with Scott Pelley on the CBS News of 4/28/2014.